-The initial appended documents have been drafted to reflect current ICE policies, practices, and procedures, with three potential exceptions.
-First, the R&Ps on FLSA overtime include language to clarify any ambiguity with respect to the Agency's position on "suffer and permit" overtime.
-Second, the R&Ps on AUO include provisions that clarify apparent long-standing confusion over when an employee may, and may not, "self-initiate" irregular overtime.
-Third, ICE has drafted a tentative "familiarity and review" R&P document, which sets forth responsibilities for periodically reviewing the guide once a training program is established.
+The initial R&Ps reflected existing ICE policies, practices, and procedures, with three potential exceptions.
+First, the R&Ps on AUO include provisions that clarify long-standing confusion over when an employee may, and may not, "self-initiate" irregular overtime.
+Second, although not reflecting an actual change, the R&Ps on FLSA overtime clarified an ambiguity with respect "suffer and permit" overtime - namely that the existence of entitlements under the FLSA should not be used to circumvent regulatory requirements under Title 5.
+Third, ICE drafted a tentative "familiarity and review" R&P, which sets forth responsibilities for periodically reviewing the guide once a training program is established.